Molecular and Atomic Clouds Associated with the Gamma-Ray Supernova Remnant Puppis A: Discussion

 \subsection{Distance, ISM Mass, and Age of the SNR Puppis~A}

 An early VLA H{\sc i} study placed Puppis A at a distance of $\sim$ 2.2~kpc \citep{1995AJ....110..318R}.
 Additional hints supporting such distance were reported in a subsequent H{\sc i} survey towards the inner region of the SNR \citep{2003MNRAS.345..671R}.
 However, a more recent H{\sc i} absorption study with improved sensitivity and resolution (both spatial and spectral) covering the full SNR and its surroundings, in which single dish data were combined with interferometric data so as to ensure that large scale structures were sampled, revised the distance to be $\sim$ 1.3~kpc \citep{2017MNRAS.464.3029R}.
-In the present work, we used the CO $J$ = 2--1 distribution obtained with NANTEN which covers the whole SNR at 1.3 arcmin resolution in conjunction with the H{\sc i} and X-rays, and identified the interaction signatures of the CO with the SNR shell. {The {8--20}~km~s$^{-1}$ cloud has been confirmed to be interacting with the SNR.} {From Figure \ref{fig3}c, it is clear that the narrow component of the {8--20}~km~s$^{-1}$ cloud, which indicates the cloud systemic velocity, peaks at $\sim$10--11~km~s$^{-1}$.} {This result is in excellent agreement with \citet{2017MNRAS.464.3029R} based on the H{\sc i} absorption.} {Following the Galactic rotation model by \citet{1989ApJ...342..272F}, this velocity corresponds to d~$\sim {5.3 \times 10^{47}}$~erg.
+In the present work, we used the CO $J$ = 2--1 distribution obtained with NANTEN which covers the whole SNR at 1.3 arcmin resolution in conjunction with the H{\sc i} and X-rays, and identified the interaction signatures of the CO with the SNR shell. {The {8--20}~km~s$^{-1}$ cloud has been confirmed to be interacting with the SNR.} {From Figure \ref{fig3}c, it is clear that the narrow component of the {8--20}~km~s$^{-1}$ cloud, which indicates the cloud systemic velocity, peaks at $\sim$10--11~km~s$^{-1}$.} {This result is in excellent agreement with \citet{2017MNRAS.464.3029R} based on the H{\sc i} absorption.} {Following the Galactic rotation model by \citet{1989ApJ...342..272F}, this velocity corresponds to {$d$}~$\sim {5.3 \times 10^{47}}$~erg.
 We also argue for an age of the SNR to be 10000~yr, the longest value derived from the X{-}ray ionization timescale.
-Then, we find that Puppis~A is placed in the cosmic{-}ray escaping phase in an age--$W_\mathrm{p}$ plot constructed by 13 SNRs. \item Puppis~A shows shell like X-ray distribution similar to another middle-aged SNR W44.
-It seems the both SNRs {have} a relatively large ISM cavity of {10--15} pc radius.
-The gamma{-}rays have their peak on one side of the shell, while the gamma{-}rays from the inside is not dominant compared to the shell.
-The angular resolution of the gamma{-}rays is however not high enough to explore further details of the gamma{-}ray properties including the contribution of the leptonic component, which must await future high-resolution observations with CTA. \end{enumerate}
+Then, we find that Puppis~A is placed in the cosmic{-}ray escaping phase in an age--$W_\mathrm{p}$ plot constructed by 13 SNRs. \item Puppis~A shows shell like {radio continuum} distribution similar to another middle-aged SNR W44.
+It seems {that} both SNRs {have} a relatively large ISM cavity of {10--15} pc radius. {The primary gamma-ray peak is overlapped with the high column density ISM protons, suggesting that at least part of the gamma-rays in the primary peak is due to the hadronic origin.} The gamma{-}rays have their peak on one side of the shell, while the gamma{-}rays from the inside is not dominant compared to the shell.
+The angular resolution of the gamma{-}rays is however not high enough to explore further details of the gamma{-}ray properties including the contribution of the leptonic component, which must await future high-resolution observations with {the Cherenkov Telescope Array}. \end{enumerate}